IkeSteoger/can-of-books-backend/README.md

 ### Team Agreement

-What hours will you be available to communicate?
+>What hours will you be available to communicate?
+>>9a-12p & 1p-6p Pacific

-What platform will you use to communicate (ie. Slack, phone …)?
+>What platform will you use to communicate (ie. Slack, phone …)?
+>>Slack

-How often will you take breaks?
+>How often will you take breaks?
+>>

-What is your plan if you start to fall behind?
+>What is your plan if you start to fall behind?
+>>

-Make a list of each parson’s strengths.
+>Make a list of each parson’s strengths.
+>>

-How can you best utilize these strengths in the development of your application?
+>How can you best utilize these strengths in the development of your application?
+>>

-In what areas do you each want to develop greater strength?
+>In what areas do you each want to develop greater strength?
+>>

-Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?
+>Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?
+>>

-What will your team do if one person is pulling all the weight while the other person is not contributing?
+>What will your team do if one person is pulling all the weight while the other person is not contributing?
+>>

-What will your team do if one person is taking over the project and not letting the other member contribute?
+>What will your team do if one person is taking over the project and not letting the other member contribute?
+>>

-How will you approach each other and the challenge of building an application knowing that it is impossible for two people to be at the exact same place in understanding and skill level?
+>How will you approach each other and the challenge of building an application knowing that it is impossible for two people to be at the exact same place in understanding and skill level?
+>>